PHP Xdebug

 Debugging of web pages with PHP Xdebug and Visual Studio Code

-2. The VS Code extension "xdebug.php-debug" (opens new window)
+- The VS Code extension "xdebug.php-debug"

-4. A config file .vscode/launch.json at the top level of your workspace folder
+at the top level of your workspace folder

-All 3 pieces are free/gratis.
+All 4 pieces are free/gratis.

 Xdebug is an extension for PHP to assist with debugging and development.

-From the XDebug Homepage (opens new window)
+From the Xdebug Homepage

-• it features functionality for recording every function call and variable assignment to disk
+- It features functionality for recording every function call and variable assignment to disk

 Installation